 Treatments For Rosacea

 Rosacea can present differently for each individual.
 Dermatologists can help you to find the triggers causing your symptoms to flare up, to help reduce redness and breakouts.
 You should also use sun protection every day to help avoid reactions to UV exposure.
 Prescription medications are available that can help to reduce redness.
-Like with acne, laser or light-treatments can help to reduce redness.
-Retinoids, antibiotics, sulfur compounds and laser or light therapy also help to reduce breakouts.
+Like with acne, laser or light treatments can help to reduce redness.
+Retinoids, antibiotics, sulfur compounds, and laser or light therapy also help to reduce breakouts.
 If a thickening of the skin has occurred, there are medications to prevent further damage.
 Surgery may be necessary to improve the appearance of thickened skin.

-Dr. Kaplan and the team at Adult & Pediatric Dermatology are committed to providing individualized care for all their patients in Overland Park, KS and surrounding areas.
+Dr. Kaplan and the team at Adult & Pediatric Dermatology are committed to providing individualized care for all their patients in Overland Park, KS, and surrounding areas.
 Call us today to schedule an appointment to enjoy healthier skin and a better appearance.